-Crossroads owns and operates permanent supportive housing units for hundreds of individuals and families in the Rhode Island area.
+Crossroads owns and operates hundreds of permanent supportive housing units for individuals and families throughout Rhode Island.

 Housing Ends Homelessness

-We provide housing that is safe, respectful, and effective.
-Individuals and families in Crossroads Housing are able to access additional supportive services to help them achieve long-term success.
+At Crossroads, we believe housing is the only true solution to homelessness.
+As such, we utilize a Housing First model, in which the most vulnerable families and individuals experiencing homelessness are provided safe, respectful and effective housing first, along with access to additional supportive services to help them achieve long-term success.
 Although not all of our clients ultimately enter Crossroads Housing, operating these units is a direct way to help end homelessness for the people we serve.
-At Crossroads Rhode Island, we believe that the solution to homelessness is homes.

 Our Housing Options